awsdocs/amazon-emr-management-guide/doc_source/emrfs-configure-sqs-cw.md

-# Configure Consistency Notifications for CloudWatch and Amazon SQS<a name="emrfs-configure-sqs-cw"></a>
+# Configure consistency notifications for CloudWatch and Amazon SQS<a name="emrfs-configure-sqs-cw"></a>

 You can enable CloudWatch metrics and Amazon SQS messages in EMRFS for Amazon S3 eventual consistency issues\.